mgiannini/fantom-es/src/sys/es/design.md

 ## CompilerES

 There is a new JavaScript compiler for generating ES code.
-The pod is called `compileEs`.
+The pod is called `compilerEs`.
-It serves the same purpose as the old `compilerJs` pod, but emits ES6code and a corresponding source map.
+It serves the same purpose as the old `compilerJs` pod, but emits ES6 code and a corresponding source map.
 Currently, the compiler only emits an ESM module for the code.
 All generated artifacts are stored in the pod at `/esm/`.